botwiki/botwiki.org/content/bots/twitterbots/ahouseofdust.md

 Robots: index,follow
 */

-[@ahouseofdust](https://twitter.com/ahouseofdust) is a Twitter bot created by [hugovk](https://twitter.com/hugovk).
+[@ahouseofdust](https://twitter.com/ahouseofdust) is a Twitter-bot version of a poetry project created by Alison Knowles and James Tenney and the Siemens 4004 computer in 1967.

-A poetry project created by Alison Knowles and James Tenney and the Siemens 4004 computer in 1967.
-Twitter version by @hugovk and SSBot for #D004x in 2015.
+The bot was created by [@hugovk](https://twitter.com/hugovk) and [SSBot](http://www.zachwhalen.net/tag/ssbot/) for the [Electronic Literature](https://www.edx.org/course/electronic-literature-davidsonx-d004x) online course in 2015.